lasjoh/moodle-mod_tiddlywiki/readme.txt

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Moodle is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+As Moodle, this plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with Moodle.
 If not, see <http://www.gnu.org/licenses/>.

-The original Code is copyright 2009 by Petr Skoda (http://skodak.org) This plugin was started by JanJoh https://talk.tiddlywiki.org/u/janjo/summary
+The Code this plugin was built on is copyright 2009 by Petr Skoda (http://skodak.org) This plugin was started by JanJoh https://talk.tiddlywiki.org/u/janjo/summary

-This plugin will work with the Tiddlyspot saver pointing to ../../../../../mod/tiddlywiki/store.php
+This plugin will work with the Tiddlyspot saver pointing to ../../../../../mod/tiddlywiki/store.php because it saves from an IFrame, it needs its URL and other settings to save.
+These will be set automatically by a moodle-plugin $:/plugins/JJ/Moodle which is part and can be loaded form the TiddlyWiki Classroom-suite.

 =============